 However, finding an off-campus apartment as a college student can be difficult.
 If you don’t have a substantial income, many landlords won’t approve you for a lease.
-Luckily, there are ways to make it work.
+Luckily, there are ways to successfully find a place.

 In some cases, you’ll have better luck renting from an individual than from a company.
-Private landlords likely will be more understanding of your situation as a student and more willing to work with you.
+Private landlords likely will be more understanding of your situation as a student and be more willing to work with you as a result.
 They also tend to have more relaxed guidelines and might not require a minimum income or a credit check.

 If you can’t qualify for an apartment on your own, another option to consider is asking a friend or relative to act as a cosigner on the lease.
 Unlike a roommate, who is on the lease and lives with you, a cosigner guarantees the lease but doesn’t move into the unit.